Tamar’s Autonomy and Voice in the face of Judah’s Abuse, and the role of bystanders

 JUDAH’S MISOGYNNISTIC FAMILY

-In the situation he offers to pay for her “services” with a kid and dutifully sends a kid by Hirah’s hand, but the bystander townspeople intervene again and tell him that there is no prostitute there.
-After three months the townspeople again intervene, this time with what is almost a pantomime – they take her out to execute her for “playing the harlot”, at which time she loudly protests her innocence and using the security Judah had left with her – his “seal, cord and staff”.
+In the situation he offers to pay for her “services” with a kid and dutifully sends a kid by Hirah’s hand, but the bystander townspeople intervene again and tell him that there is "no prostitute there".
+After three months the townspeople again intervene, this time with what is almost a pantomime – they take her out to execute her for “playing the harlot”, at which time she loudly protests her innocence and using the security Judah had left with her – his “seal, cord and staff” discloses the relationship.
 So Judah is left with no option by to provide for Tamar and his twin sons – itself an interesting blessing, especially as the younger of them became the progenitor of King David and in the genealogy of the Saviour.
 Explicitly the record adds that Judah no longer slept with Tamar, perhaps marrying her to Shelah his youngest son who named his firstborn son Er – the name of his oldest brother for whom he would have been raising an heir.

 HOW DO WE RESPOND TO VICTIM AGENCY